14 Characteristics Related to God as Judge

 The verses listed here are just a small taste of what the Bible says to support these characteristics of God.
 If you’d like to study more about God’s role as judge over the next month, I’d encourage you to download and print the premium resource that goes along with this study.
 It is a “Bible Bingo” with 25 Scripture passages that provide further evidence for the characteristics of God we discussed above.

 If you are a paid subscriber, you can access this Bingo card for free by clicking here.
 If you are a free subscriber, you can purchase the Bible Bingo on Gumroad by clicking here.
-If you purchase all four cards, you can get them all for a discount.
-I will directly email you the final two as the studies become available.
+If you purchase all six cards, you can get them all for a discount.
 These cards are a great resource to use as a family to learn more about the characteristics of God.
 Or you can join our Bible Reading Challenge!

 Are there any other characteristics of God that support his role as judge?
 I’d love to hear your thoughts in the comments!